mit-teaching-systems-lab/discourse-edx-lti/README.md

 ## Local development
 You can develop with Vagrant.
 As you develop, copy this repository to the `plugins` folder and restart Rails to see changes.
+This also clears the cache of compiled ERB templates (see below).

 Example:
 ```
-cd ~/github/discourse/discourse
-rsync -av ~/github/mit-teaching-systems-lab/discourse-omniauth-lti ./plugins/ --exclude .git &&  vagrant ssh -c 'cd /vagrant && bundle exec rails s -b 0.0.0.0'
+rm -rf tmp/cache && rm -rf ./plugins/discourse-omniauth-lti/ && rsync -av --delete /Users/krob/github/mit-teaching-systems-lab/discourse-omniauth-lti ./plugins/ --exclude .git &&  vagrant ssh -c 'cd /vagrant && bundle exec rails s -b 0.0.0.0'
 ```

+The `plugin-third-party.js.erb` file is what ultimately injects the JavaScript needed to show the new login button in the UI.
+In development mode, this file will be cached and won't updated if you are rebuilding the plugin on each change.
+You can touch it manually, or see https://meta.discourse.org/t/tmp-cache-needs-to-be-manually-cleared-when-developing-plugins/17109/7 or https://github.com/sstephenson/sprockets/issues/563 for other alternatives.